 - 2.9.
 Vibration Dose Value (VDV) is a metric used in vibration monitoring.
 It is calculated by taking the fourth root of the integral of the fourth power of acceleration after it has been frequency-weighted.
 The frequency-weighted acceleration is measured in m.s-2 and the time period over which the VDV is measured is in seconds.
 This yields VDVs in m.s^{-1.75}. - 2.10.
 The vibration dose value (VDV), a cumulative measurement of the vibration level received over an 8-hour or 16-hour period, is recommended in BS 6472 as the appropriate measure to evaluate human exposure to vibration in buildings in residential and other uses. - 2.11.
 During the monitoring period, vibratory rollers and whacker plates were used intermittently at several locations around the site.
-Due to the distances between the work areas and any sensitive receptors, none of the exceedances in VDV levels can be associated with the use of vibratory rollers or whacker plates. - 2.12.
+No exceedances were recorded as a result of the use of this equipment, where exceedances did occur it resulted from non-project related activity around the monitor. - 2.12.
 In addition, detailed investigation of all exceedances (i.e. review of PPV levels over 30 seconds periods) has shown that each resulted from isolated, non-construction related events, which likely occurred close to the monitoring station. - 2.13.
 Within the Appendix B, there are short gaps of missing data in the PPV and VDV graphs.
-These occurred due to a number of due to power supply problems.
+These occurred due to a number of power supply problems.